anterezic1999/exoplanetWebPage/README.md

 # Exoplanet Visualisation
-View the web-page at https://arezic.000webhostapp.com/
+View the web-page at https://arezic.000webhostapp.com/ (no longer available due to the hosting site going offline)